 Place Ball® Canning jars into wire rack, and submerge jars into water.
 Place cover on stock pot.
 Boil gently for 20 minutes.

 Use your jar lifter to remove each jar, keeping the jar upright the whole time, and set on a kitchen towel.

 Let jars sit undisturbed for 12-24 hours.
 You do not want to disturb the sealing process.

 How do I know if my canning jars sealed?

 When you inspect lids for seals after the 24 hours, there should be no flex when the center is pressed.
 Remove the bands and attempt to lift lids off gently with your fingertips.
 Properly sealed lids will remain attached.
 If a lid fails to seal within 24 hours, immediately refrigerate the product.

 What variety of peaches are best for a peach salsa canning recipe?

 I like to use Colorado or Georgia peaches if they’re available at my local co-op.
 And you’ll actually want to use slightly underripe peaches in this recipe, to withstand the canning process.
 By the time the jars are opened, the peaches will have submitted to the sitting time, turning soft and absorbing the great flavors in the jar.

-- Place peaches, tomatoes, red pepper and onion halves skin side down on a grill pan and cook over medium flame until slightly charred, about 8-10 minutes.
+Place peaches, tomatoes, red pepper and onion halves skin side down on a sheet pan and place in oven until slightly charred, about 7-10 minutes.
 Remove from heat and let cool.
-(If using a broiler, place fruits and vegetables on a baking sheet skin side up and broil until charred.)

-- Process jars 20 minutes, adjusting for altitude.
+Process jars 20 minutes, (adjusting for altitude if above 1,000 feet).
 Turn off heat, remove lid, let jars stand 5 minutes.
 Remove jars and cool 12-24 hours.
 Check lids for seal, they should not flex when center is pressed.